- Designed For

 In this self-paced program, you will gain an overview of vaccine-related resources available on the Centers for Disease Control website.
 You will also investigate the current recommendations and considerations for five of the most commonly administered vaccines: Influenza, Pertussis, Pneumococcal, Zoster (Shingles) and Human Papillomavirus.

-This course is Oregon Health and Science University Continuing Professional Development and is offered in partnership with Oregon State University's Professional and Continuing Education and the Oregon State University College of Pharmacy.
+This course is Oregon Health & Science University Continuing Professional Development and is hosted by Oregon State University's Professional and Continuing Education.

 What You'll Learn